jzfai/vue3-admin-doc/doc-en/guide/why.md

-vite 在开发时运行速度快，在大型项目时也不会显得太重。webpack在打包时比vite稍快，在构建方面：包大小vue3比vue2少了将近 41% 。
+Vite is fast in development and not too heavy in large projects. webpack is slightly faster than vite in packaging and in building: package size vue3 is almost 41% less than vue2.

-总的来说：vite开发时运行速度超快，其实这正是是我们需要的。但是打包确实慢些，我们打包一天最多就那么几次，可以接受。
+Overall: vite runs super fast when developing, which is exactly what we need.
+But the packaging is really slow, and we pack at most a few times a day, which is acceptable.

-## 设计上更加合理
+## More rational in design

-vue3-admin-plus 设计参考 [vue-element-admin](https://github.com/PanJiaChen/vue-element-admin.git) 使用习惯，可以说是vue-element-admin的vue3版本，但也可以说不是
+vue3-admin-plus design reference [vue-element-admin](https://github.com/PanJiaChen/vue-element-admin.git) usage habits, can be said to be the vue3 version of vue-element-admin, but can also be said is not

-为什么呢？
+Why?

-- vue3-admin-plus在保持原有的功能上进行了加强，代码逻辑和使用上变得更加合理和简单
+- vue3-admin-plus has been enhanced to maintain the original functionality, and the code logic and use has become more reasonable and simple

-- 代码规范上使用eslint+typescript+husk，提升团队之间代码规范性，团队合作更加高效
+- Code specification using eslint+typescript+husk to improve code specification between teams and make teamwork more efficient

-- 在主题色，国际化语言，layout布局，keep-alive缓存，路由权限等核心基础功能方面都做了重写和加强
+- In the theme color, internationalization language, layout layout, keep-alive cache, routing permissions and other core basic features have been rewritten and enhanced

-## 构建包更小，首次进入页面更快
+## Smaller build packages and faster to load first page

-经过多次测试，构建后的包大小 **2m** 左右，首次进入页面时间为 **500ms** 左右
+After several tests, the built package size is **2m** and the first time to page time is **500ms**.
 ![template-speed-analysis](https://p3-juejin.byteimg.com/tos-cn-i-k3u1fbpfcp/fa07ebf2dcb34b059f1945c009752a52~tplv-k3u1fbpfcp-zoom-1.image)

-## vue3全家桶技术
+## All Stra Of Vue3

-- 基础构建： vue3+vite3
+- Base： vue3+vite3
-- ui库：    element-plus
+- UI：    element-plus
-- 路由：    vue-router4
+- Router Module：    vue-router4
-- 状态管理： pinia(vuex5)
+- States： pinia(vuex5)
-- 相关插件： unoscc, vite-plugin-mkcert, unplugin-auto-import,unplugin-vue-define-options 等
+- Plugins： unoscc, vite-plugin-mkcert, unplugin-auto-import,unplugin-vue-define-options and more

-## 常用功能及使用例子
+## Common functions and usage examples

-- rabc路由权限控制，keep-alive缓存，主题色，国际化语言，layout布局，size切换;
+- rabc permission，keep-alive cache，theme color，I18n，layout，size controller;

-- vue3,hook,mock等基础使用例子
+- vue3,hook,mock and other examples

-- 面向vue3-admin-plus前端低代码平台等
+- For vue3-admin-plus low-code platform